apostovan21/vnncomp2023/README.md

   - Model `3_48_48_*` seed = 0
   - Model `3_64_64_*` seed = 1

-## How to run the dataset generation
+## How to generate VNNLIB specifications

 ### Script arguments
 The script `src/generate_properties.py` can be executed without any arguments.